Hermeian haloes: extreme objects with two interactions in the past: Introduction

-The primary aim of this paper is to further study this new class of field haloes, Hermeian haloes, and to answer questions regarding how common these haloes are in the Universe and across analogues of the Local Group.
-For this purpose, we first clarify and generalize the definition of these objects: in \citet{Newton} Hermeians were related to the Milky Way and M31, but we are going to analyze other kinds of galaxy pairs, even those that bare minimal resemblance to our LG.
-It is also interesting to find out how frequent Hermeians are in the Universe and in which systems they occur more often.
-Thus, we apply our definition of Hermeian halo to two high resolution full box cosmological simulations.
-We aim to verify or reproduce the conclusions of \citet{Newton} regarding Hermeian haloes concentrations and their anisotropic distribution in the LG with a richer sample of tens of LG analogues.
-We are not using constrained realizations of the Local Group, but a number of LG-like objects can be selected in our full random box dark matter-only simulations.
-Since selected LG analogues have some variety of their properties (e.g. MW--M31 distance), we can analyse which properties determine the presence and abundance of Hermeian haloes.
-Last but not least, we study the effect of numerical errors on the haloes sample and develop an algorithm for reliably detecting Hermeian haloes in simulations.
+The primary aim of this paper is to further study this new class of field haloes, Hermeian haloes.
+We answer questions regarding how common these haloes are in the Universe and across analogues of the Local Group and how much they differ from regular field haloes and backsplash haloes.
+For this purpose, we first clarify and generalize the definition of these objects: in \cite{Newton} Hermeians were related to the Milky Way and M31, but we analyze other kinds of galaxy pairs, even those that bear minimal resemblance to the LG.
+Thus, we apply our definition of Hermeian halo to two high resolution cosmological dark matter-only simulations.
+We replicate the study of dark matter density and spatial distribution of Hermeian haloes that was carried out in \cite{Newton} using a richer sample of tens of LG analogues, which provides a significant improvement in statistical power.
+We do not use constrained realizations of the Local Group, but several LG-like objects can be selected from our simulations.
+The properties of the LG analogues we select vary considerably (for example, the MW-M31 distance), so we analyse which properties determine the presence and abundance of Hermeian haloes.
+Last but not least, we study the effect of numerical errors on the halo sample and develop an algorithm for reliably detecting Hermeian haloes in simulations.

 One may ask why a dark matter-only simulation is sufficient for the goals of the current study.
-Although, there were only 4 Hermeian galaxies, which retain stars and gas, the previous work on Hermeians \citep{Newton} has shown that Hermeian galaxies have the same trajectories as the dark Hermeian haloes (i.e. those without a baryonic component).
+In the previous work on Hermeians \cite{Newton} there were only 4 Hermeian galaxies, which retain stars and gas, but they have the same trajectories as the dark Hermeian haloes (i.e. those without a baryonic component).
 Therefore, to study the spatial distribution of Hermeian galaxies and develop criteria for their identification in observations, one may use dark matter-only simulations, at least as a first approximation.